When making decisions – do you trust yourself?

 Become aware of your own body indicating how you feel – you might identify fear in your stomach or heaviness in your heart.

-You thus connect in with yourself; you listen in to you, just you.
+This is the way to connect in with yourself; you listen in to you, just you.

 We have all a better guide in ourselves, if we would attend to it, than any other person can be.